 Research and development activities are central to our business model.
 As contemplated by our Collaboration Agreement with Janssen, we are transferring sponsorship of the bota-vec program to Janssen on a country-by-country basis, and Janssen will become the sponsor of the ongoing Phase 3 LUMEOS clinical trial of bota-vec in the applicable countries where we are conducting the study upon receipt of local regulatory approval.
 In connection with the sponsorship transfer, Janssen will begin paying certain of the expenses relating to the bota-vec program directly to the applicable vendors, clinical sites and other service providers during the fourth quarter of 2023.
 As a result, we expect our research and development expenses and Janssen's reimbursement of such expenses with respect to the bota-vec program to decrease over the course of the next year.
-In addition, we expect to continue incurring increasing research and development costs associated with our clinical activities for AAV-hAQP1 for the treatment of radiation-induced xerostomia and xerostomia associated with Sjogren's syndrome, as well as for AAV-GAD for the treatment of Parkinson's disease.
+In addition, we We expect to continue incurring increasing research and development costs associated with our clinical activities for AAV-hAQP1 for the treatment of radiation-induced xerostomia and xerostomia associated with Sjogren's syndrome, as well as for AAV-GAD for the treatment of Parkinson's disease.
+In addition, we expect to continue to incur expenses related to research activities in additional therapeutic areas to expand our pipeline and developing our potentially transformative gene regulation technology.